-Looking for some help with how to study God’s word or searching for a study to use in your daily devotions?
+Looking for some help with how to study or teach God’s Word?
+Maybe you’re searching for a study to use in your daily devotions or for your Bible study or Sunday School class?
 You’ve come to the right place.
-Follow the links below for more information, or click on the corresponding link in the category cloud in the sidebar to your left.
+Follow the links below for more information.

 I do not make recommendations for Bible study books or materials other than the Bible itself.

 I do not provide answers for the study questions in the studies I’ve written.

 All of the studies I’ve written are suitable for groups or individuals.
 You are welcome to use them as a Sunday school or Bible study class curriculum (for free) with proper attribution.

 You are also welcome to print out any of my Bible studies (or any article I’ve written) for free and make as many copies as you’d like, again, with proper attribution.
 I’ve explained more about that in this article (3rd section).

 From time to time I receive inquiries from men about using my studies for their personal quiet time or for teaching a co-ed or men’s Bible study class.
 It is my personal conviction that it is more in keeping with the spirit (though not the letter) of 1 Timothy 2:12, Titus 2:3-5, and related passages for men to use Bible study materials authored by men rather than by women.
 Therefore, on the honor system, I would request that men please not use my studies for personal use, or when teaching a class with male members.
 (Vetting the studies for your wife, daughter, or the women of your church, is, of course, fine.
 Encouraged, actually.)